hyperledger/fabric-sdk-java/README.md

  Please note that this is not the API documentation or a tutorial for the SDK, this will only help you familiarize to get started with the SDK if you are new in this domain.

- The 1.0 sdk is currently under development and the ***API is still subject to change****.
-It is likely any code depending on this 1.0 version `preview` may need updating with subsequent updates of the SDK.

 ## Known limitations and restrictions